Logo

 119.

-Lin reversed Peng Dehuai's reforms, abolished all signs and privileges of rank, purged officers considered sympathetic to the Soviets, directed soldiers to part-time work as industrial and agricultural labourers, and indoctrinated the armed forces in Mao Zedong Thought.
+Lin reversed Peng Dehuai's reforms, abolished all signs and privileges of rank, purged officers considered sympathetic to the Soviets, directed soldiers to part-time work as industrial and agricultural laborers, and indoctrinated the armed forces in Mao Zedong Thought.

 120.